richb819/Bootcamp-Project-1/README.md

 We will be analyzing flight data from 2015 to attempt to find a trend between delays and weather patterns throughout the year.

 ### Research Questions to Answer:
-1. What Airlines get delayed the most
-2. What airports get delayed the most
+1. What airports get delayed the most out of the top 10?
-3. What type of weather causes the most Delays
+2. What type of weather causes the most Delays?
-4. How much time does certain weather delay a flight
+3. How much time does certain weather delay a flight?

 ### Datasets to be Used:
 Department of Transportation (DOT) Dataset of On-Time Performance of Airlines